Students are expected to conduct themselves in a professional manner at

 SMOKING AND USE OF DRUGS

-Institute has declared itself a non smoking-zone therefore no student is allowed to smoke in the campus.
+university has declared itself a non smoking-zone therefore no student is allowed to smoke in the campus.
 A fine is charged on violation of the rule.

 Other major areas of student responsibilities include